 Problems repaying a loan

-Keep in touch with your credit union if you have difficulty paying your loan.
-They may be able to offer you more affordable repayments or help with budgeting.
+If you have difficulty paying your loan, you can ask your credit union for more affordable repayments or help with budgeting.

-But if you don't pay, a credit union can take you to court in the same way as any other lender.
+If you don't pay, a credit union can take you to court in the same way as any other lender

 Find out more about saving and borrowing from a credit union from Which?